priya88/MoviesBox_theMovieDB/README.md

 # Movies Box

 Movies Box is an app to show list of movies from https://api.themoviedb.org for the searched keyword.
 MVP design parttern is used to make code more testable.
+This app downloads the movies list from https://api.themoviedb.org and displays list with the below functionalities:

   - Shows movies from category: Now Playing, Top Rated
   - Option to mark any movie as favorite